metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 - `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authentication (see [below for nested schema](#nestedatt--spec--notifier--basic_auth))
 - `bearer_token_file` (String) Path to bearer token file
 - `bearer_token_secret` (Attributes) Optional bearer auth token to use for -remoteWrite.url (see [below for nested schema](#nestedatt--spec--notifier--bearer_token_secret))
-- `headers` (List of String) Headers allow configuring custom http headersMust be in form of semicolon separated header with valuee.g.headerName:headerValuevmalert supports it since 1.79.0 version
+- `headers` (List of String) Headers allow configuring custom http headers Must be in form of semicolon separated header with value e.g. headerName:headerValue vmalert supports it since 1.79.0 version
 - `o_auth2` (Map of String)
 - `oauth2` (Attributes) OAuth2 defines OAuth2 configuration (see [below for nested schema](#nestedatt--spec--notifier--oauth2))
-- `selector` (Attributes) Selector allows service discovery for alertmanagerin this case all matched vmalertmanager replicas will be added into vmalert notifier.urlas statefulset pod.fqdn (see [below for nested schema](#nestedatt--spec--notifier--selector))
+- `selector` (Attributes) Selector allows service discovery for alertmanager in this case all matched vmalertmanager replicas will be added into vmalert notifier.url as statefulset pod.fqdn (see [below for nested schema](#nestedatt--spec--notifier--selector))
 - `tls_config` (Map of String) TLSConfig specifies TLSConfig configuration parameters.
 - `url` (String) AlertManager url.
 E.g. http://127.0.0.1:9093

 <a id="nestedatt--spec--notifier--basic_auth"></a>
 ### Nested Schema for `spec.notifier.basic_auth`

 Optional:

-- `password` (Attributes) The secret in the service scrape namespace that contains the passwordfor authentication.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--notifier--basic_auth--password))
+- `password` (Attributes) The secret in the service scrape namespace that contains the password for authentication.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--notifier--basic_auth--password))
 - `password_file` (String) PasswordFile defines path to password file at disk
-- `username` (Attributes) The secret in the service scrape namespace that contains the usernamefor authentication.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--notifier--basic_auth--username))
+- `username` (Attributes) The secret in the service scrape namespace that contains the username for authentication.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--notifier--basic_auth--username))

 <a id="nestedatt--spec--notifier--basic_auth--password"></a>
 ### Nested Schema for `spec.notifier.basic_auth.password`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined